yocontra/node-gdal-next/README.md

 ## Sample Usage

-Only asynchronous reading and asynchrounous opening are supported in the current version.
+Only asynchronous raster reading and asynchrounous opening are supported in the current version.
 Mixing synchronous and asynchronous operations should work **as long as you do not touch dataset object itself while asynchrounous operations are running**

 #### Raster